-Getting a tattoo offers an incredible opportunity to showcase an individual’s own unique personality.
-At our Wilsonville skin care clinic, we know firsthand that many of our Valley View Dermatology patients have a great deal of pride in their body art, yet new research suggests tattoos may cause a potential health issue.
+Getting a tattoo offers an incredible opportunity to showcase an individual’s unique personality.
+At our Wilsonville skincare clinic, we know firsthand that many of our Valley View Dermatology patients have a great deal of pride in their body art.
+Yet, new research suggests tattoos may cause a potential health issue.

-A new study suggests that tattoo ink impedes the body’s natural ability to sweat, which could cause the body to overheat in extremely hot weather.
+A new study suggests that tattoo ink impedes the body’s natural ability to sweat, which could cause the body to overheat in sweltering weather.

-The study discovered that tattooed skin on the arms reduces sweat rates, which then could impair the body’s ability to cool down when overheated.
-Comparatively, researchers noted that skin without tattoos was able to cool far more effectively.
+The study discovered that tattooed skin on the arms reduces sweat rates, which could impair the body’s ability to cool down when overheated.
+Comparatively, researchers noted that skin without tattoos could cool far more effectively.

 A decline in an individual’s ability to sweat due to tattoos could have important applications in other instances when body temperatures rise, such as when a patient has an illness or fever.
-If patients with tattoos have a harder time regulating their body temperatures, they could be at a higher risk for suffering heat stroke.
+If patients with tattoos have a more challenging time regulating their body temperatures, they could be more likely to suffer heatstroke.

 Coloring a Different Picture

-Led by researchers from Southern Methodist University, the study examined sweating as it relates to the body’s natural response to regulating body temperature.
+Led by researchers from Southern Methodist University, the study examined sweating related to the body’s natural response to regulating body temperature.
 Researchers noted that when damage occurs to sweat glands within the skin, those glands may have their ability to produce sweat and lower body temperature impaired.

-Earlier research has found that tattooed skin has a higher concentration of salt in sweat, which points to a reduction in sweat gland function.
+Earlier research has found that tattooed skin has a higher concentration of salt in sweat, which reduces sweat gland function.
 The research group calculated that the process of tattooing requires up to 3,000 skin punctures per minute.
 This repeated trauma to sweat glands could result in permanent damage occurring.

 In the study, researchers examined sweating rates in the upper and lower arms of 10 participants with tattoos, comparing at least 5.6 sq. centimeters of tattooed skin with adjacent non-tattooed skin.

-To stimulate whole-body sweating, participants wore special suits that circulated hot water in tubes around their bodies that reached up to 120 degrees Fahrenheit.
+Participants wore special suits that circulated hot water in tubes around their bodies that reached up to 120 degrees Fahrenheit to stimulate whole-body sweating.

 Non-tattooed and tattooed areas of skin began to sweat at roughly the same time in response to the simulated heat.
-This suggests that nerve signals to sweat glands to function normally in tattooed skin.
+This suggests that nerve signals can successfully trigger sweat gland function in tattooed skin.

 However, the tattooed areas of the participant’s bodies produced less sweat when compared to the non-tattooed areas, reported the research team.
-This suggests that the sweat glands were actually damaged during the tattoo process, according to the study published in the Journal of Applied Physiology.
+According to the study published in the Journal of Applied Physiology, this suggests that sweat glands were damaged during the tattoo process.